Mandy Mohamed

-Mandy Mohamed (ماندي محمد, born 23 February 2000) is a Dutch-Egyptian artistic gymnast currently representing Egypt in international competitions.
-She represented Egypt at the 2020 Olympic Games.
-She was a member of the team who won gold at the 2019 African Games and the 2016 African Championships.
+Mandy Mohamed (ماندي محمد, born 23 February 2000) is a Dutch-Egyptian artistic gymnast.
+She represented Egypt at the 2020 Olympic Games and was a member of the teams who won gold at the 2019 African Games and the 2016 African Championships.

 Personal life

 Mohamed was born in Haarlem in 2000 to Egyptian parents.
 She speaks Arabic, Dutch, and English and was inspired by Dutch-born Egyptian gymnast Sherine El-Zeiny.